Students who choose the thesis option may write either a critical thesis or a creative thesis.

 Forming the Thesis Committee

 In consultation with the thesis advisor, the student should put together a thesis committee, which will consist of three English faculty members (including the thesis advisor), as well as a graduate faculty representative from outside the department (assigned by the Graduate School).
-Whenever possible, the two additional English department faculty committee members should have some knowledge of or familiarity with the subject matter of the student’s thesis; however, because the student will be examined on coursework as well as questioned about the thesis during the oral exam, it is essential that the committee members not all be drawn from the same content area.
-Rather, the three committee members must represent at least two of the following three content areas: 1) British literature; 2) American literature; and, 3) rhetoric, writing, or theory.
+Whenever possible, the two additional English and Interdisciplinary Studies department faculty committee members should have some knowledge of or familiarity with the subject matter of the student’s thesis; however, because the student will be examined on coursework as well as questioned about the thesis during the oral exam, it is essential that the committee members not all be drawn from the same content area.
+Rather, the three committee members must represent at least two of the following three content areas: 1) British literature; 2) American literature and 3) rhetoric, writing or theory.

 As soon as the thesis committee is formed, the student must submit the Advisory Committee Request Form to the Graduate School so that they can assign a graduate faculty representative.
-This form can be found on the Graduate School web site at https://www.sdstate.edu/graduate-school.
+This form can be found on the Graduate School website.

 The Thesis Proposal